Seán MacBride Fellowship

 This scholarship has been established as part of a broader range of initiatives and engagements to further strengthen collaboration and cooperation with the Government of Namibia across a range of mutual interests.

-A directory of eligible postgraduate programmes in the areas of international relations and conflict resolution are available in Section C of the Ireland Fellows Programme Directory of Programmes.
+Eligible postgraduate programmes in the areas of international relations and conflict resolution are available in Section C of the Ireland Fellows Programme Directory of Programmes.